Elijah Fletcher

-Elijah Fletcher (July 28, 1789 – February 13, 1858) was a 19th-century teacher and businessman, who also served as mayor of Lynchburg, Virginia for two terms in the early 1830s, as well as on the city council.
+Elijah Fletcher (July 28, 1789 – February 13, 1858) was an American plantation owner, teacher, and businessman, who also served as mayor of Lynchburg, Virginia for two terms in the early 1830s, as well as on the city council.

 Early and family life

-Tonnie was born in Ludlow, Vermont, to farmer, revolutionary war veteran, town clerk, and justice of the peace Jesse Fletcher (1762–1832) and his wife, the former Lucy Keyes (1765–1846).
+Fletcher was born in Ludlow, Vermont, to farmer, revolutionary war veteran, town clerk, and justice of the peace Jesse Fletcher (1762–1832) and his wife, the former Lucy Keyes (1765–1846).
 The family included ten sons and five daughters (of these, Steven, 1784–1790; Charlotte, died in 1795; and Dexter, 1801–1803, died as children).
-Sons Michael Fletcher (1785–1859), Calvin Fletcher (1798–1866), and Stoughton Alonzo Fletcher (1803–1882) all eventually moved to Indiana to seek their fortunes, which became intertwined with those of their middle brother, T. Daughter Lucy Fletcher William married a doctor and moved to Newark, New York, whither her sisters Louisa Fletcher Miller (1804–1836) and Laura Fletcher Button (d.
+Sons Michael Fletcher (1785–1859), Calvin Fletcher (1798–1866), and Stoughton Alonzo Fletcher (1803–1882) all eventually moved to Indiana to seek their fortunes, which became intertwined with those of their middle brother, Elijah.
+Daughter Lucy Fletcher William married a doctor and moved to Newark, New York, whither her sisters Louisa Fletcher Miller (1804–1836) and Laura Fletcher Button (d.
 1845) also moved.
-Timothy Fletcher (1791–1870) also worked with T in Virginia before returning home to Vermont, as did his brother Stoughton (whose son Allen Miller Fletcher later became governor of Vermont), for vacations.
+Timothy Fletcher (1791–1870) worked with Elijah in Virginia before returning home to Vermont, as did his brother Stoughton (whose son Allen Miller Fletcher later became governor of Vermont), for vacations.

-After their father suffered financial embarrassment, accepted a teaching position in Raleigh, North Carolina.
+After his father suffered financial embarrassment, Elijah Fletcher accepted a teaching position in Raleigh, North Carolina.
 The job would pay $600, but required him to begin in the fall.
-Middlebury College, where he had studied for three years, refused to confer a degree upon him before the winter, so transferred to the University of Vermont at Burlington, which was willing to confer the necessary degree by July.
+Middlebury College, where he had studied for three years, refused to confer a degree upon him before the winter, so he transferred to the University of Vermont at Burlington, which was willing to confer the necessary degree by July.